Sunday, August 30, 2015

 I use the cheapest cut of pork for this recipe.
 A pork shoulder has a layer of skin and a large center bone.
 I get mine on sale from the local Mexican grocery for less than a dollar per pound.
 You could use a boneless pork roast that's more expensive, but it's still cheaper than beef.
 Remove the skin for a lighter Kalua Pig recipe.

 A Kalua Pig Plate Lunch is usually served with sauteed cabbage.
-It can be mixed into the pork, or served on the side.
+It can be mixed into the pork or served on the side.
 At Keneke's Grill in Punalu'u, Hawaii, the cabbage is buried under a layer of Kalua Pig.
 Click here to see my video review of Keneke's Grill.

-There's nothing too it.
+There's nothing to it.
 Just add a little oil to a large pan over medium heat, and saute chopped cabbage for about 5 minutes.
 The cabbage will soften and shrink in size as it cooks through.
 Just stir to cook evenly - that's it.

-A typical Kalua Pig Plate Lunch is protein and carb heavy (meat, rice and macaroni salad,) so sauteed cabbage is a welcome veggie addition.And scroll down (or click here) to previous blog post for my Sticky Rice and Macaroni Salad recipes.
+A typical Kalua Pig Plate Lunch is protein and carb-heavy (meat, rice, and macaroni salad,) so sauteed cabbage is a welcome veggie addition.
+And scroll down (or click here) to the previous blog post for my Sticky Rice and Macaroni Salad recipes.

 Cabbage is cheap - you get your money's worth.

 My Kalua Pig & Cabbage recipe is comfort food from the islands of Hawai'i.
-This recipe makes enough for a party, so get a grass skirt and pour yourself a frothy Blue Hawaiian drink and get cooking!
+This recipe makes enough for a party, so get a grass skirt and pour yourself a frothy Blue Hawaiian drink, and get cooking!

 Cabbage Ingredients ( about 6-8 servings)